 This year we rented a villa for two weeks in Binibeca again for just the four of us (three year old and six year old boys and bump!) and have had such a relaxing time spent mainly at the beach and pool, with a few day trips here and there.
 If you are wondering where to stay in Menorca, Binibeca can be a really family friendly option.
 Though I have to say nearly all of the Menorcan locations are fab for families as it is such a lovely and safe island…

+Before we had kids, we would probably be looking for things to do like non touristy things to do in nyc, but now that we have little people with us, renting a villa and doing activities locally suits us perfectly.
 We mainly spent the mornings on the beach and the afternoons by the pool, with a few day trips here and there in between.
 Here are five of our favourite family friendly beaches in Menorca which we hope to visit again some day soon!

 This is such a sweet beach!
 You’ll need to walk down through a path surrounded by pine trees which open up onto a gorgeous little beach.
 There’s a beach bar on the rocks there too, as well as sun-beds, kayaks and boats for hire too.